Skip to main content

 1. Clarity of Statement of Purpose in terms of the major question(s) to be examined, sources and methods to be used, feasibility of the project (avoiding a pile-up of too many questions or goals to be accomplished during the grant period), relationship of the project to the literature on the topic and its importance to the concerns of the discipline; attention is paid to making the statement accessible for people outside the field.

-2. Explaining need to conduct the research overseas and preparedness to do so, including knowledge of the available sources required for implementing the project, contacts, language skills, and preliminary research already undertaken.
+2. Explaining the need to conduct the research overseas and preparedness to do so, including knowledge of the available sources required for implementing the project, contacts, language skills, and preliminary research already undertaken.

 3. Reference letters show that writers are well informed about the student’s topic and research plans, indicating close communication between student and recommenders.